-4. Update on AB evaluations
+3. Update on AB evaluations and renewals

-First group: 6 approved; CA was just sent 2nd deficiency letter; awaiting overdue response to request for additional information about proposed corrective actions from NJ, and FL has received its evaluation report.
+First group: 6 approved; CA responded to 2nd deficiency letter; awaiting overdue response to request for additional information about proposed corrective actions from NJ, and FL has returned its corrective action report.

 Second group: OR, IL, and TX applications received.
 Completeness reviews finished.
 IL will need to submit additional info.
-LADEQ application has been sent, but not received yet by the EC, although Dan Hickman has received it.
+Completeness review done on LADEQ, but still need application packet for some team members.
+OR and TX technical review in progress.